cgaebel/GPG-Chat/README.markdown

 # Setting Up

-To build and run the game, you will need:
+To build and run the program, you will need:

  * Haskell
  * cabal